 - Yourself.
 Feel your emotions.
 Stay calm.
 Organize.

-- VDH's FAQs about Stress and Coping with COVID-19.
+- Read VDH's FAQs about Stress and Coping with COVID-19 located under the “COVID-19 Basics” section.

-- VDH’s Healthcare Personnel and First Responders: Coping with Stress during COVID-19.
+- Visit VDH’s Healthcare Personnel and First Responders: Coping with Stress during COVID-19 for people who work within the healthcare system.

-- WHO’s illustrated guide for coping with adversity for more recommendations on stress management.
+- Read WHO’s illustrated guide for more information on coping with adversity and for more recommendations on stress management.

-- American Academy of Pediatrics’s guide on Mental Health During COVID-19: Signs Your Child May Need More Support for recognizing signs of stress in teens and children.
+- Read American Academy of Pediatrics’s guide on Mental Health During COVID-19: Signs Your Child May Need More Support to recognize signs of stress in teens and children.

-- Mayo Clinic’s Healthy Lifestyle Stress management for coping with holiday stress during COVID-19.
+- Read Mayo Clinic’s Healthy Lifestyle Stress management for coping with holiday stress during COVID-19.